CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 ### Batched points

-Points that make up distinct features of the point cloud may be batched together using the `BATCH_ID` semantic.
+Points that make up distinct features of the Point Cloud may be batched together using the `BATCH_ID` semantic.
 For example, the points that make up a door in a house would all be assigned the same `BATCH_ID`, whereas points that make up a window would be assigned a different `BATCH_ID`.
 This is useful for per-object picking and storing application-specific metadata for declarative styling and application-specific use cases such as populating a UI or issuing a REST API request on a per-object instead of per-point basis.

 The `BATCH_ID` semantic may have a `componentType` of `UNSIGNED_BYTE`, `UNSIGNED_SHORT`, or `UNSIGNED_INT`.
 When `componentType` is not present, `UNSIGNED_SHORT` is used.